 This vegan stuffing serves as the perfect start to a Vegan Thanksgiving!
 Whether you are going to a potluck, cooking for a small group, or celebrating with family- this stuffing makes the perfect side dish and stores great as leftovers!

 For the main dish, I always go for a Tofurkey, though this Lentil Shepherd’s Pie also looks like a delicious option!
+I also highly recommend making this Vegan Mushroom Wild Rice Soup for a decadent and creamy side.

 Plus, if you have any leftover cranberry sauce (which I KNOW you do), you’re definitely going to want to make these Vegan Cranberry Orange Buns for a leftovers brunch!